 A great option is the Graco Pack N Play Playard.

-If you’re short like me you may want to consider the Lotus Travel Crib as it can be hard to reach the bottom of regular pack n plays if you’re short.
-Another option is the Fisher-Price Ultra Lite (the top piece is not considered a safe sleep space but the regular level would work fine.)
+If you’re short like me you may want to consider the Lotus Travel Crib as it can be hard to reach the bottom of a regular pack n play if you’re short.

 2. Car Seat

-A car seat is of course an essential item for your little one, you won’t be able to leave the hospital without one!
+A car seat is, of course, an essential baby item. you won’t be able to leave the hospital without one!
 Many parents install their car seats incorrectly or don’t have their child strapped in properly.
 Please check the Car Seats for the Littles website for guidelines or find a local car seat tech to help you with a proper install.

 3. Burp Cloths